-- Almost any custom, client-specific data format saved as a text file - AIR's open-source data formats, UNICEDE®/ (PX/FX) - RMS's EDM exposure databases - Standardized industry exposure data formats (ACORD Binding Authority); Touchstone does not support ACORD reports of Workers' Compensation fields
+- Almost any custom, client-specific data format saved as a text file - Verisk's open-source data formats, UNICEDE®/ (PX/FX) - RMS's EDM exposure databases - Standardized industry exposure data formats (ACORD Binding Authority); Touchstone does not support ACORD reports of Workers' Compensation fields

-CEDE 2.0 databases are the optimal format for importing exposure data into Touchstone for loss analysis.
-AIR has openly published this non-proprietary schema design to ease the process of transferring catastrophe exposure data between users and companies, ensuring that everyone who needs access to your data will also be able to easily understand it.
-To learn more about the Touchstone database schema, please go to AIR Developer Zone on the AIR's Client Portal.
+CEDE databases are the optimal format for importing exposure data into Touchstone for loss analysis.
+Verisk has openly published this non-proprietary schema design to ease the process of transferring catastrophe exposure data between users and companies, ensuring that everyone who needs access to your data will be able to easily understand it.
+To learn more about the Touchstone database schema, please go to the Developer Zone on the Client Portal.

-Touchstone online help contains itemized and detailed explanation of all the potential components of a UPX file, to help you prepare, revise or read these files.
+Touchstone Online Help contains itemized and detailed explanation of all the potential components of a UPX file, to help you prepare, revise, or read these files.